ivmai/bdwgc/README.md

 of dyn_load.c.
 On other machines we recommend that you do one of the following:

- 1) Add dynamic library support (and send us the code).
+  1. Add dynamic library support (and send us the code).
- 2) Use static versions of the libraries.
+  2. Use static versions of the libraries.
- 3) Arrange for dynamic libraries to use the standard malloc.
+  3. Arrange for dynamic libraries to use the standard malloc.
 This is still dangerous if the library stores a pointer to a garbage collected object.
-But nearly all standard interfaces prohibit this, because they deal correctly with pointers to stack allocated objects.
-(Strtok is an exception.
+  But nearly all standard interfaces prohibit this, because they deal correctly with pointers to stack allocated objects.  (`strtok` is an exception.
 Don't use it.)

 In all cases we assume that pointer alignment is consistent with that enforced by the standard C compilers.
 If you use a nonstandard compiler